vojay-dev/vojay-dev.github.io/_posts/2024-12-24-pydanticai-airflow.md

 Tools are functions your agent can call.
 They extend your agent's capabilities beyond conversation to real actions like API calls or data fetching.

+{: .note }
-> What's particularly clever about PydanticAI's tool system is how it handles function signatures.
+What's particularly clever about PydanticAI's tool system is how it handles function signatures.
 The framework automatically extracts parameters (except `RunContext`) to build the tool's schema, and even pulls parameter descriptions from your docstrings using [griffe](https://mkdocstrings.github.io/griffe/).

 This intelligent parsing means your tools are not just functional – they're self-documenting.
 The LLM understands exactly how to use them because the documentation is built right into the schema.
 No more manually maintaining separate descriptions of your tools!

+{: .note }
-> What I love about PydanticAI is how these patterns compose naturally.
+What I love about PydanticAI is how these patterns compose naturally.
 Start with a basic agent, add structure when you need clean data, and sprinkle in tools when you need real-world interactions.
 It grows with your needs! 🛠️

 This foundation is all you need to start building powerful AI agents.
 In our Airflow example coming up, we'll see how these patterns work together in a real application.